ko-chih-en/camp-monopoly/README.md

 ## Contribution

-This is the first frontend + backend project done only by myself, any advice, issues, and pull requests are welcomed!
+This is copy from MortalHappiness!